 Officials: US teen killed by police shotgun blast in Mexico

-A 16-year-old US citizen died from a shotgun blast to the head that was fired by a police officer in a small town in southern Mexico, authorities said.
+A 16-year-old U.S. citizen died from a shotgun blast to the head that was fired by a police officer in a small town in southern Mexico, authorities said.
 The Oaxaca state prosecutor's office said Wednesday night that the boy, Alexander Martínez Gómez, was one of nine youths traveling down a street when shots were fired.
-A 15-year-old boy was also wounded.
+Another teen was also wounded.

 The town government of Acatlan de Perez Figueroa had said in a statement that a police officer was involved in the shooting, but that it hadn't been "in bad faith."
 The officer was in custody.
 Reached by phone on Thursday, a local police officer who would only identify himself as the "commander" said that the teens had been on motorcycles and failed to stop at a checkpoint.